daniel-isidro/master_kschool/master_class_27.md

 ## Supervised Learning - Classification

 * Support Vector Machines are not generally used.
 It is used as a last resort method.
-It's trainig takes hours vs minutes in decission trees
+Its training takes hours vs minutes in decission trees

 * SVM is meant for finding a line that separates two classes.
 Margin is the error